 The way we work is constantly evolving and over the past decade, the workplace has seen numerous changes which have helped to foster a culture within the enterprise that empowers employees.

-A 2010 book, The 2020 Workplace by Jeanne C. Meister and Karie Willyerd confirms that the workplace revolution has been taking place for some time.
+A book written 9 years ago, The 2020 Workplace by Jeanne C. Meister and Karie Willyerd confirms that the workplace revolution has been taking place for some time.
 The book shows plenty of insight into how we will work in the future, with much of what the authors predicted already being evident now.

 Social has changed everything